iterative/dvc.org/static/docs/user-guide/large-dataset-optimization.md

 # Large Dataset Optimization

-In order to track the data files and directories added with `dvc add` or `dvc run`, DVC moves all these files to a special cache directory.
+In order to track the data files and directories added with `dvc add` or `dvc run`, DVC moves all these files to a special <abbr>cache directory</abbr>.
 The DVC cache is a hidden storage (by default located in `.dvc/cache`) for files that are under DVC control, and their different versions.
 (See `dvc cache` and [DVC internal files](/doc/user-guide/dvc-files-and-directories) for more details.)